najafi-laboratory/behavior/Data Analysis/2p_processing_pipeline/README.md

 - Added args support for specifying channels.

 ## 2024.01.31
-- Cellpose detection researches different diameters to find the most neurons.
 - Find rising and dropping edges changed to pre-append one 0 and same indice.
 - Plot reference masks with channel colors.
 - Adjusted line weight and scale for raw traces plot.